 When the New Jersey Conference of Seventh-day Adventists was officially organized in December 1901, there were two ministers, 14 churches, and 386 members, and it was officially part of the Atlantic Union Conference.
 It was moved to the Columbia Union in 1907.
-Today there are 75 churches and over 11,000 members.
+Today there are 92 organized churches, 13 companies, 12 church plants and over 17,500 members.
 Due to the influx of immigrants from Latin America and the Caribbean, the conference has a very diverse membership of English, Korean, Indonesian, Luzo-Brazilian, Hungarian, Filipino, and multiethnic congregations with Hispanic and Franco-Haitian congregations growing the fastest.

 Getting In Touch